-Structure of 130/30 Funds
+Definition and Example of 130/30 Funds

-- The fund borrows securities worth $300,000 and sells those securities (30% short).
+- The fund then borrows $300,000 worth of securities and promptly sells them (30% short).

-- The proceeds from the short-sales are used to buy $300,000 additional securities (30% long).
+- The proceeds from the short sales are used to buy $300,000 more securities (30% long).

-- The fund has $1.3 million securities long (130% long) while shorting $300,000 (30% short).
+- The final result is that the fund has $1.3 million long (130% long) while shorting $300,000 (30% short).

 - Now we have a 130/30 fund.